shuntingyard/PDE/README.md

 Is not tracked by Git, and contains:

-- directory `enabled` for user-created softlinks to activate optional plugins, and
+- directory `./enabled` for user-created softlinks to activate optional plugins, and
-- directory `lsp` with template-based configuration files for Language Servers and `null-ls`.
+- directory `./lsp` with template-based configuration files for Language Servers and `null-ls`.

 ### .templates